buehler/mse-project-thesis-1/sections/02_definitions.md

 ## Context

+> TODO: restructure to have better reading flow

-This project aims at the specific problem of declarative conversion of credentials to ensure authorized communication between services.
+This project addresses the specific problem of declarative conversion of credentials to ensure authorized communication between services.
 The solution may be runnable on various platforms but will be implemented according to Kubernetes standards.
 Kubernetes^[<https://kubernetes.io/>] is an